f4b6a3/uuid-creator/README.md

 The first bits of the clock sequence part are multiplexed with the variant number of the RFC-4122.
 Because of that, it has a range from 0 to 16383 (0x0000 to 0x3FFF).
 This value is increased by 1 if more than one request is made by the system at the same timestamp or if the timestamp is backwards.

-With the incrementing clock sequence the limit of UUIDs created in the same second and in a single host machine rises to 163,840,000,000, since the timestamp resolution is 10,000,000 and the range is 16,384.
-So, the maximum average rate is 163 billion per second per node identifier.
+With the incrementing clock sequence, the limit of UUIDs created at the same second and at a single host machine rises to 163,840,000,000, since the timestamp resolution is 10,000,000 and the clock sequence range is 16,384.
+So, the maximum generation rate is 163 billion per second per node identifier.

-This implementation generates _well distributed clock sequences_ in the case that there are many instances of `AbstractUuidCreator` running.
+This implementation generates _well distributed clock sequences_ in the case that there are many instances of `AbstractTimeBasedUuidCreator` running in parallel.
 This is done to avoid more than one instance using the same clock sequence.
-To assure that the clock sequence values will not be repeated and will be distant enough from the other values, it uses an algorithm created for this purpose `CyclicDistributor`.
+To assure that the clock sequence values will not be repeated and will be distant enough from the other values, it uses an algorithm created for this purpose: `CyclicDistributor`.
+We could just use a random clock sequence every time a generator is instantiated, but there's a small risk of the same clock sequence being given to more than one generator.
+The cyclic distributor reduces this risk to ZERO up to 16 thousand parallel generators.
+Besides, there's a risk of a clock sequence being incremented to conflict with the clock sequence of another generator.
+The cyclic distributor hands out a value as far as possible from the other values to minimize this risk related to incrementing.

 You can create any strategy that implements the `ClockSequenceStrategy`, if none of the strategies are good for you.